blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     --------------------
     ---BEGIN TSQL Script
     --------------------
     CREATE CREDENTIAL [$containerUrl]
     WITH IDENTITY = 'Shared Access Signature',
          SECRET = '$sasToken'

     GO

     EXEC msdb.managed_backup.sp_backup_config_basic
      @enable_backup = 1,
      @database_name = 'AdventureWorks',
      @container_url = '$containerUrl',
      @retention_days = 30

      --------------------
      ---END TSQL Script
      --------------------
     "@

     Write-Host $enableManagedBackupScript
     ```

-7. Execute the code using PowerShell ISE.
-Make sure you change the **\$storageAcctName = \"\[unique storage account name\]\"** field to a unique storage account name across Azure prior to execution.

     >**Note**: Due to differences between markdown and PowerShell formatting requirements, you may need to remove the white space prior to the **\"\@** near the end of the file.

-8. Save the T-SQL code generated between the **Begin TSQL Script** and **End TSQL Script** in your PowerShell ISE output after execution into a notepad file.
+7. Save the T-SQL code generated between the **Begin TSQL Script** and **End TSQL Script** in your PowerShell ISE output after execution into a notepad file.
 This code creates an identity using a Shared Access Signature (SAS) to a container in the storage account and configures managed backup when executed.

 ### Task 2: Configure managed backup in SQL Server

 1. From within your SQL Server virtual machine, launch SQL Server Management Studio and connect to the local database instance, expand databases, and select the **AdventureWorks** database.

 2. From within SQL Server Management Studio, click **New Query**.

     ![A screen showing how to launch the new query pane in SQL Server Management Studio.](images/hands-on-lab/2019-03-20-11-08-08.png "Launching the new query pane")

 3. Refresh SQL Server Management Studio and if SQL Server Agent is stopped right click on it and click Start.

     ![SQL Server Management Studio indicating the location of where to see the current status of the SQL Server Agent](images/hands-on-lab/2019-03-24-19-13-52.png "Management Studio")

 4. Paste in the following code and click **Execute** to enable SQL Server Agent extended stored procedures.

     ```sql
     EXEC sp_configure 'show advanced options', 1